biancode/flowforge/docs/device-agent/install.md

 flowfuse-device-agent --port=1881
 ```

+## Access the agent

+### Editor

+To access the editor of the agent use: http://DEVICE-IP:PORT/device-editor/

+### Dashboard 2.0

+To access the Dashboard 2.0 of the agent use: http://DEVICE-IP:PORT/dashboard/

+### Web-UI

+The [Web-UI of the agent[(https://flowfuse.com/docs/device-agent/running/#device-agent-command-line-options) is to configure the agent secured via a Web-Page.
+To access the Web-UI if configured for the agent use: http://DEVICE-IP:WEB-UI-PORT/

 ## Upgrading the agent

 To use the latest features on FlowFuse as well as on the edge device, it is advised to upgrade